-ABB completed and has incurred substantially all costs related to the OS program as of December 31, 2020.
+As of December 31, 2020, ABB completed and had incurred substantially all costs related to the OS program.
 The restructuring program resulted in run-rate cost savings of approximately \$590 million, impacting all Business Areas and Corporate and Other.
 These cost savings were realized mainly as reductions in cost of sales, selling, general and administrative expenses, and non-order related research and development expenses.

-The majority of the remaining cash outlays as of December 31, 2020, primarily for employee severance benefits, are expected to occur in 2021.
+The majority of the remaining cash outlays at December 31, 2020, occurred in 2021 and were primarily for employee severance benefits.